dymaxionlabs/python-sdk/docs/index.rst

   #=> True

-You can download de results when the prediction job is finished.
+You can download the results when the prediction job is finished.

 .. code-block:: python